 Professor of Art History at the University of Amsterdam (1961-1985); lead art historian for the Rembrandt Research Project (RRP) catalogue raisonné, part of the Stichting Foundation Rembrandt Research Project.
 Bruyn studied art history at Utrecht University.
 In 1948, before he finished his study, he was involved in cataloging old paintings in the Rijksmuseum Kröller-Müller.
 In 1950 he was appointed assistant at the Amsterdam Rijksmuseum, where he helped prepare the 1952 exhibition Drie eeuwen portret in Nederland (Three centuries of portraiture in the Netherlands).

 Medievalist; professor of philosophy.
+He was born in Ypres, Belgium or in Dutch Leper, Belgium.
 De Bruyne attended high school at the St.-Vincentiuscollege in Ypres.
 In 1915, when the Germans attacked Ypres in World War I, the family fled to Sées in France (Orne).
 Here De Bruyne continued his high school education.
 In September 1916 he joined the Belgian army.
 After the war De Bruyne enrolled at Louvain University to study philosophy while still serving in the army.
 After having earned his Bachelor's degree, in 1919, he entered the Benedictine abbey, Regina Coeli, in Louvain.
-He soon obtained an extended leave from the army.

 Egyptologist; Chief Curator of the Brussels Royal Museums of Art and History.
 In 1898, Capart finished his study of Law at the Free University of Brussels.
 He won an award for his thesis on Egyptian penal law, Droit pénal égyptien, and an abridged version of it was published in Revue de l'Université de Bruxelles (1899-1900).
 For further training in Egyptology, Capart attended the lessons of Alfred Wiedemann (1856-1936) at Bonn University and also visited other universities.